 - Tunable and long-term stable repetition rate difference

-- Very compact system design
+- Compact system design

 -

-Technical Specifications
+Specifications

 | Power per comb | >2.0 W |